abalabokhin/NWNForBG/README.md

 ---------------
 In development:

+- Added proper Portuguese translation made by DarthNihilus530, thank you.
 - Fixed NWMUMX1.CRE not to use mummy.bcs script as it caused issues with Korgan, thanks to cnieuweboer.
 - Made quest items for Sharwyn and Boddinok appear in their locations without conditions (they had to be in the party before), thanks to Andrey88 and cnieuweboer.
 - Fixed Cromwell script to proper craft Blue Dragon Scale, thanks to cnieuweboer.